 Stock options granted under the Equity Plan after the completion of the Acquisition Transaction and through March 2012, have a per share exercise price based on the fair market value of the Company at the date of grant.
 Stock options granted under the 2015 Plan and 2011 Plan have a per share exercise price based on the closing price of a share of the Company's common stock as reported by the NYSE on the date of grant.
 All stock options expire 10 years after the grant date.
 The options vest upon the continued performance of services by the option holder over time, with either 20% or 33% of the award vesting on each anniversary of the grant date over three to five years for awards under the Equity Plan, 100% of the award vesting in December of the year that is two years after the year of grant or the third anniversary of the grant date under the 2011 Plan and 100% of the award vesting on the third anniversary of the grant date for awards under the 2015 Plan.
 Upon termination of employment for reasons other than cause, retirement before the age of 65 with less than 90 points (calculated as age plus years of service), death or disability, the options shall cease to be exercisable ninety days following the date of the optionees' termination of service.
-Upon termination of employment for cause, the options shall not be exercisable on the date of such termination.
 Upon termination of employment for retirement at or after the age of 65, the options shall cease to be exercisable three years following such date.
 Upon termination of employment for retirement before the age of 65 with 90 or more points, the options shall cease to be exercisable two years following such date.
-Upon termination of employment for death or disability, the options shall cease to be exercisable twelve months following such date.
+Upon termination of employment for death or disability, the options shall cease to be exercisable two years following such date.